1st Carabinieri Paratroopers Regiment "Tuscania": Organization

-The Regiment also has a Sport Parachute Section, which is placed directly under the General Command of the Carabinieri.
+The regiment also has a Sport Parachute Section, which is placed directly under the General Command of the Carabinieri.

 Regimental Command

 The Regiment Command has the traditional subdivisions of the Personnel, Operations Training Information, Logistics, Administrations and Health Sections; the Command controls the Training Unit, the Supports Unit and the Paratrooper Carabinieri Battalion.
 All Regiment personnel is considered capable to be deployed on operations and all personnel is sent on mission on rotational basis.
 The Training Unit, led by a field officer, provides recruitment, selection and training of the personnel of all ranks.
 This ensures a standard training.

 Battalion

 The Battalion "Eluet el Asel" (named after the battle of Eluet el Asel where the 1st Royal Carabinieri Paratroopers Battalion fought with distinction)pp. 100–102 is the operational element of the whole Regiment, and it consists of a Battalion Command and of three operational Paratrooper Carabinieri Companies.
 The Battalion Command has a limited operational capability to make tactical plans, with a Tactical Command and Pianification Squad, a Specialist Training Squad and of a Proximity Support Section (in charge of weapons and vehicles).

 There are also three operational Paratrooper Carabinieri Companies.
-Each Company has three Platoons specialized in three different combat environments: amphibious warfare, mountain warfare or military free fall launch techniques.
+Each Company has three Platoons specialized in three different combat environments: amphibious warfare, military free fall launch techniques, and mountain warfare.
 Each of the three Paratrooper Carabinieri Companies include a command element and three Platoons, in turn consisting of 8 Teams of 4 Troops each; the organization is designed in order to operate in urban warfare scenarios and to be transported on a Lince vehicle.
 Each Team is led by a non commissioned officer, while a Team in each Platoon is led by the Platoon leader, usually a Lieutenant or an expert Marshal.
 Each Platoon also has specialized troops, organically part of the various Teams: Joint terminal attack controllers, EOD experts, laser-guidance operators, snipers and military rescuers.